rubyworks/yard-tomdoc/README.md

 Before you use yard-tomdoc you should read about the differences between YARD and TomDoc syntax [here](http://gnuu.org/2010/05/12/whats-missing-from-tomdoc/).

+Note that the YARD TomDoc plugin now supports a superset of TomDoc's syntax which provides additional YARD functionality via *cap-tags*.
+For example using `Author: James Deam` in the documentation is equivalent to using `@author James Dean` in regular YARD syntax.
+Support is limited but it opens up much more of the YARD goodness to TomDoc users then the old blog post geiven above suggests.

 ## Acknowledgements

 Huge thanks to Loren Segal, the creator of YARD and the original author of this plugin.
 Without his patient assistance and coding genius, this library would not have been possible.

 ## Licensing

-Yard::TomDoc is copyrighted open-source software.
+YARD TomDoc is copyrighted open-source software.

 Copyright (c) 2010 Rubyworks.
 All rights reserved.

-YARD::TomDoc can be modified and redistributed in accordance with the ters of the **MIT** licsnse.
+YARD TomDoc can be modified and redistributed in accordance with the terms of the **MIT** licsnse.

 See the `LICENSE.txt` file for details.